boazbk/crypto/lec_03_pseudorandom-generators.md

 Here is an extremely simple generator that is yet still secure[^ss_sec] as far as we know.

-[^ss_sec]: Actually modern computers will be able to break this generator via brute force, but if the length and number of the constants were doubled (or even quadrupled) this should be sufficiently secure, though longer to write down.
+[^ss_sec]: Actually modern computers will be able to break this generator via brute force, but if the length and number of the constants were doubled (or perhaps  quadrupled) this should be sufficiently secure, though longer to write down.

 ```python
 def subset_sum_gen(seed):